Irv White Buick

-Irv White Buick was an SM dealer in Los Angeles that lasted from 1957 to 1989.
+Irv White Buick was a Buick dealer in Los Angeles that lasted from 1957 to 1989.
 He sold Citroën SM’s in the early 1970's.
-He did not offer other Citroën models.
+He did not offer other Citroën models, just the SM.
 We probably would not spend that much time talking about Irv White since he was a Citroën dealer for only a few years and only offered one model.
 However, a famous personality in the Citroën community emerged from Irv White Buick, and as such, we have chosen to take an in-depth look at Irv White’s dealership.
 Who was this personality?
 Read on and find out…

 To understand how Irv White got his start in the Buick business, we need to go back to 1905 and discuss a man named Charles S. Howard.
 We will then follow a confusing pathway of successive Buick dealerships until we reach Irv White and his foray into the world of the Citroën SM.

 CHARLES S. HOWARD (SR.)

 Charles S. Howard was an iconic figure in the early days of the automotive age.
 He was born in 1877 in Marietta, Georgia.
 He moved to San Francisco and in 1903 started a bicycle repair shop.
 Almost immediately people with the new-fangled invention of the automobile were asking him if he could repair their cars.
 He saw an opportunity and is reported to have arranged an in-person meeting with William Durant, the owner of the Buick Automobile Company.
 Within two years, at the age of 28, he started up a Buick dealership in downtown San Francisco.
 The year was 1905.

 His original business location was on Golden Gate Avenue, but he moved to several different buildings up and down this street in the first few years.
 He named his business, Howard Automobile Company.